-Enforcement/Citation Programs: Enforcing the Water Management District's rules and local government ordinances regarding residential irrigation restrictions can prevent wasteful use of potable water.
-For this programmatic saving, enough information existed to estimate the amount of water conserved by Tohopekaliga Water Authority (Toho) through their enforcement and citation program limiting irrigation to two days per week.
-Multiple other utilities in the region have some form of enforcement program, estimating the amount of savings attributed to this BMP for other utilities will be researched for inclusion in the 2020 supply plan update.
-More information on Toho's program can be found in section III.E.4.
+Enforcement/Citation Programs: Programs enforcing the Water Management District's rules and local government ordinances regarding residential irrigation restrictions can prevent wasteful use of potable water.
+Reports were provided that estimate the amount of water conserved by Tohopekaliga Water Authority (Toho) and Orange County Utilities (OCU) through their enforcement and citation program limiting irrigation to two days per week.
+Continued review of available reports, along with a more robust quantification effort of enforcement programs as a BMP, will be undertaken in the near future.
+More information on Toho's and OCU's programs can be found in section III.E.4.

-Table 4, below, reflects the estimated conservation savings believed to have been achieved since 2010 for these individually quantified conservation efforts, and is broken out further in Appendix 2
+Table 4, below, reflects the estimated conservation savings believed to have been achieved since 2010 for these individually quantified conservation efforts, and is broken out further in Appendix 2.